codesharedot/bitcoin-gold-price/README.md

-# neo price
+# chainlink price

-Gets the neo price with Python (from JSON).
+Gets the chainlink price with Python (from JSON).

 https://pythonbasics.org